Exhibition and Toxic Tours

-Mining the HMNS: An Investigation by The Natural History Museum
+by The Natural History Museum with T.E.J.A.S.

 Is the Houston Museum of Natural Sciences a museum, or a PR front for the fossil fuel industry?
-This is the central question of “Mining the HMNS”, an exhibition by The Natural History Museum that interrogates the symbiotic relationship between the Houston Museum of Natural Sciences and its corporate sponsors.
-The exhibition excavates key narratives and displays in the Houston museum, and highlights the voices and stories that are excluded–those of the low-income predominantly Latino and African-American fence-line communities along the Houston Ship Channel.
+This was the central question of Mining the HMNS, an exhibition by The Natural History Museum that interrogated the symbiotic relationship between the Houston Museum of Natural Sciences and its corporate sponsors.
+The exhibition excavated key narratives and displays in the Houston museum, and highlighted the voices and stories that are excluded–those of the low-income predominantly Latino and African-American fence-line communities along the Houston Ship Channel.

 About The Natural History Museum